 (entering grades 3-9)

 Class emphasizes grammar, vocabulary acquisition, and essay writing skills.
 Through weekly reading assignments, students strengthen and build skills in reading comprehension, study several genres of literature, and tune in to current events through newspaper and magazine articles.
 Additionally, students learn research techniques, proper documentation, practice oral presentations, as well as become familiar with standardized test formats such as the ISEE, ITBS, and MSP.
 The materials used in this course have been especially developed by MERCER EDUCATION and offer each student a proven comprehensive learning experience.
 Each session lasts one hour and fifty minutes and is limited to no more than six (6) students.
-(See Language Arts & Test Prep for details.)
+(See Language Arts Group Class for details.)

 ME has gained recognition for its exceptional summer programs in language arts, mathematics, test preparation, college admissions, and ESL.
 Students are carefully assessed and attend group courses (limited to 6 students per group for Learning Camp and 8 students per group for other camps) customized to meet their academic needs and to prepare them for the challenges of the coming year.